kaputnikGo/PilferShushJammer/README.md

 **TODO:**
 - rebuild the active jammer (testing with Oboe)

 - consider user app summary include and print package name of NUHF/ACR if found

-- check errors from BackgroundChecker.java:192 (input dispatching timed out)
 - consider add DEBUG switch in About dialog
 - consider setCameraDisabled(ComponentName admin, boolean disabled) in menu, to run with passive
 - consider optional jammer state persistence over boot